 If you set a vacuum-sealed package (so there’s no oxidation or bacteria activity) of meat on your counter, it would take about a week before it became slush from the enzymes decomposing the contents.
 You can tell enzymatic actions are well underway by noting a softening and greenish discoloration of the meat due to tissue degradation of the complex compounds (carbohydrates, fats and protein).

 Bacteria are not all bad.
-In fact, every time we eat we’re ingesting bacteria, contributing to our microbiome.
+In fact, every time we eat we’re ingesting bacteria, contributing to our microbiome (bacteria in the gut that help us digest).
 Probiotics are helpful bacteria we eat to augment our microbiome.
 The microbiome is the community of microorganisms that live on and in us, especially in the gut.
 It’s often called the forgotten organ since it’s so helpful to our digestion and overall wellbeing.

 Bacteria contamination typically comes from poor slaughterhouse practices when pathogens (bad bacteria) are introduced.
 Using high-end human-grade food gains the highest levels of sanitation and care during processing to reduce these threats*.
 Microbial spoilage causes a pH change, slime formation, structural components degradation, off odors like sulphur, and appearance change.

 Fetching Foods uses vacuum sealed bags for our product to prevent bacteria and oxidation contamination.
 If there’s no oxygen, bacteria can’t grow.
 No oxygen and the meat can’t oxidize.
 Even unfrozen, room temperature, the food can be safe for a surprising period of time.
 Combine the vacuum sealing and temperature control and you have a product with high integrity, durability, and longevity.